REMEDY : BNSSG referral pathways & Joint Formulary

 • Personal history of stroke – not on HRT.
 Ensure symptoms are not due to medications/experience of having a stroke.
 Offer transdermal HRT at least 3 months after stroke, at very low dose e.g. half an estradiol containing 25 patch (dose = 12.5mcg), increasing every 4 weeks up to standard doses.
 If progestogen is required, offer MP.
 Refer to specialist if higher than standard doses are needed.

 • Personal history of stroke- on HRT.
-Send urgent request for Advice and Guidance.
+Send Gynaecology Advice and Guidance request.
 Switch to transdermal if using oral HRT.
 No need to stop HRT until further advice received, unless this is patient preference.

 MI and HRT